mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 A to-do list is a list of tasks you need to do and in this design there is a content box that holds only the input field with some buttons and text.
 When you enter a task and click on the plus button, the list will be added to your tasks list and the number of the pending tasks also be updated to localstorage
 # 28 Dictionary App
 If the searched word exists then API returns an object of the searched word which holds many details (definition, example, synonyms) of the word else it returns a message of “Can’t find the definitions”.
 The API called https://api.dictionaryapi.dev
+# 29 Palindrome Checker
+I got this value, I removed the spaces, special characters from it and stored this filtered value in the filterInput variable.
+Then reversed the filtered value and stored this reversed value in the reversedInput variable.
+At last, I checked the filterInput and reversedInput.